nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf9160_gs.rst

    #.
 Connect the nRF9160 DK to the computer with a micro-USB cable, and then turn the DK on.

 #.
 Use the Quick Start app to update the DK firmware.

-   Follow the steps in the application and pay attention to the following actions:
+   Follow the steps in the application to update the firmware, create an nRF Cloud account, and activate the iBasis SIM card that came with your nRF9160 DK.

-   * When selecting which application to program, select the **Asset Tracking** option.
+   When selecting which application to program, select the **Asset Tracking** option.
-   * In the SIM Setup step, read and copy the :term:`Integrated Circuit Card Identifier (ICCID)` of the inserted micro-SIM.
-     This is needed for connecting to nRF Cloud.

 If you have not yet installed the |NCS| and selected the preferred development environment, the application will point you to the related resources.
 It will also provide you with links to the recommended learning materials from Nordic Semiconductor related to cellular development.

 .. _nrf9160_gs_connect_to_cloud:
 .. _nrf9160_gs_connecting_dk_to_cloud: